micah-raney/esp8266-lamp-hack/README.md

 # Wiring

 Here is the completed wiring:

 ![close-up of base](https://github.com/micah-raney/esp8266-lamp-hack/blob/master/packed_base.JPEG)

-A bit harrowing. let's break it down.
+A bit harrowing.
+Let's break it down.

 The first place power comes from the lamp is to a standard, generic USB charger.
 That harrowing-looking transformer board is actually just the charger with the case removed.
 I removed the outlet prongs and attached black (L for Live) and white (N for neutral) wires instead, for splicing into the lamp's power cord.